Editor’s Note: This post was originally published in June 2019 and has been updated with additional content in December 2021.

 With that, you should be investing more and putting more effort into building relationships with existing customers.
 A repeat customer is easier to sell to and has a 60-70% chance of converting.
 Continue to create a unique and engaging customer experience to continue driving sales through your marketing efforts.
 Using data-driven creativity can help enhance the customer experience.
 It’s also an easy way to build brand trust and loyalty.

 At the end of the day, creating a high-quality marketing funnel can help skyrocket your business.
-Being able to effectively guide prospects through the journey of becoming buying customers is not something that will happen overnight.
-It definitely takes a lot of strategic thinking.
+Being able to effectively guide prospects through the journey of becoming buying customers will not happen overnight.
+It takes a lot of strategic thinking.
 Instead of exploring random tactics, develop a strong understanding of how you would like to engage with leads at each stage of the funnel.
 This will guarantee success in driving a higher volume of conversions and sales through your digital marketing strategy.